DeanMougianis/test-repo-for-github-course/HomeTown.md

+Welcome to my home town.
-My Home Town is Pittsburgh PA, an unpretentious, hard-working place.
+My home town is Pittsburgh PA, an unpretentious, hard-working place.